 The two models are equivalent by a Möbius transformation that maps one to the other.
-Stereographic projection extends to such a Möbius transformation (Exercise 1-11).
+Stereographic projection extends to such a Möbius transformation (Exercise (1-11)).
 We will refer to either of these models with its metric as hyperbolic space and denote it by \mathbb{H}^3 .

-We repeat our list of properties:
+Here is a further list of properties: